drsaeva/drsaeva.github.io/_posts/2016-8-8-JavaFun.md

 date: 2016-08-08
 ---

-It's been over two months now, so I figured I'm due for an update.
+It's been over <s>two</s> **four!** months now, so I figured I'm due for an update.
 I hashed out a side project with my current employer as a way of improving some of their existing workflows while boosting my portfolio as I continue my search for work as a developer.
 To sum things up: